Call a Pegasus a "Hippogriff"

 - A few liberties were taken in the depiction of Greek myth's monsters in God of War, mainly for the sake of Rule of Cool.

-- Although depictions of monsters from the Shin Megami Tensei series are more or less accurate, there are some monsters that are noticeably different from the original mold.
+- Monsters from the Shin Megami Tensei series are pretty much supposed to be exactly as humans know them.
+This is because they are mythological archetypes born out of humanity's collective consciousness, and as such the descriptions of their nature are more or less accurate, although the context in which you fight or recruit them is often not, because of the different mythologies forced to coexist.
+Also, the visual style of the series results in some monsters being noticeably different from the original mold.
 Most egregious are most versions of Cerberus, which looks like a snake-tailed albino lion father than a 3-headed canine (although the 3-headed cerberus was used in Persona 3 as Team Pet Koromaru's persona).
 This stems from the novels the series was based on, which portrayed Cerberos as having only one head.

 - Brooke from Eerie Cuties and her people are called "melusines," even though traditionally, "Melusine" was a specific individual - what she was was a "nixie."
 It would be like calling gorgons "medusas."
 Oh Wait, that totally happens.